Bob Bartlett: Fight for Alaskan Statehood

-In 1958, the bill for Alaska Statehood was re-introduced, backed by Eisenhower, Johnson & Rayburn.
-The main opponents of the bill were Southern Democrats & Republicans.
+In 1958, the bill for Alaska Statehood was reintroduced, backed by Eisenhower, Johnson, and Rayburn.
+The main opponents of the bill were Republicans and Southern Democrats.
 Republicans feared that Alaska, a Democratic-leaning state, would elect Democrats to Congress.
-Southern Democrats feared that Alaska, a state with a high native population which had passed one of the first laws against discrimination, would elect pro-civil rights Senators.
+Southern Democrats feared that Alaska, a state with a high native population and that had passed one of the first laws against discrimination, would elect pro-civil rights Senators.

-The bill would pass the House in April 1958, defeating competition from powerful Virginia Representative & Chair of the House Rules Committee, Howard W. Smith, as well as Washington Representative Thomas Pelly.
-Bartlett used a powerful procedure, which had been omitted shortly after 1912, due to the fact that the Congress did not plan to add any more states after Arizona.
+The bill would pass the House in April 1958, and defeat competition from powerful Virginia Representative and Chair of the House Rules Committee, Howard W. Smith, as well as Washington Representative Thomas Pelly.
+Bartlett used a powerful procedure, which had been omitted shortly after 1912 because Congress did not plan to add any more states after Arizona.
 However, the Library of Congress found that the procedure had never been formally abolished.
-The procedure would've allowed every single Representative to speak on the floor for an hour.
+The procedure would have allowed every single Representative to speak on the floor for an hour.
 Facing the possibility of more than 400 hours of debate, Smith and the other Representatives who were in opposition all backed down.
 Bartlett was key in shepherding the bill through the Senate, where it passed on June 30, 1958, by a vote of 64–20.
 Following this, the chamber broke into applause.
 Bartlett missed this, as he held the promise that he would call back home to Alaska if the bill passed.
 Bartlett was in his office, calling Alaskans, for most of the night.

 President Eisenhower would sign the bill on July 7, 1958, and after the November 25th 1958 elections, in which nearly 80% of eligible Alaskans voted, Bartlett would be elected U.S. Senator, defeating R.E.
 Robertson.
 Bartlett would be inaugurated on January 3, 1959, the day that Alaska became a state.
 Bartlett's part in the Alaska Statehood Act was large, with Sam Rayburn summing up his change in opinion with: "Two words.
 Bob Bartlett."